-Although many auto reviewers say the 2013 Scion tC’s sporty exterior doesn't mean it has engaging performance, they are impressed with its spacious cabin, large cargo area and abundance of standard features.
+Although many test drivers say the 2013 Scion tC’s sporty exterior doesn't mean it has engaging performance, they are impressed with its spacious cabin, large cargo area and abundance of standard features.

-The 2013 Scion tC’s four-cylinder engine has one of the highest horsepower ratings in the class, but no critic says it stands out with best-in-class performance.
-The engine provides good acceleration, and both the standard manual transmission and optional automatic are called smooth, but it’s the tC’s ride quality and handling that garner complaints.
-Several auto reviewers say that the tC’s steering is unresponsive and that its ride is bumpy.
+The tC’s four-cylinder engine has one of the highest horsepower ratings in the class, but no reviewer says it stands out with best-in-class performance.
+The engine provides good acceleration, and both the standard manual transmission and optional automatic are called smooth, but it’s the 2013 tC’s ride quality and handling that garner complaints.
+Several auto writers say that the Scion tC’s steering is unresponsive and that its ride is bumpy.
 Reviewers don’t address the 2013 tC’s fuel economy ratings, but with an EPA-estimated 23/31 mpg city/highway, the tC’s gas mileage is poor for the class.
 The 2013 tC also trails the class with a poor reliability score.

-As with many small cars, test drivers complain about the tC’s poor interior quality, and note that the cheap plastics that dominate the interior scuff easily.
-A few test drivers also say the tC also has poor rear visibility.
+As with many small cars, automotive journalists complain about the Scion tC’s poor interior quality, and note that the cheap plastics that dominate the interior scuff easily.
+A few reviewers also say the tC also has poor rear visibility.
 These issues aside, many reviewers like the tC’s cabin.
 First, it’s well-equipped for the class, with standard features such as a USB port, Bluetooth and a Pioneer stereo.
 Second, the tC has an impressive amount of cargo space for a coupe, and many test drivers say its second-row seats fit adults comfortably.

 - "The car's appeal lies in spirited styling, lots of features, surprisingly good audio systems for the price and freedom to personalize the car.
 Actual over-the-road performance may not live up to everyone's expectations, with modest horsepower and soft suspension, but it's entirely adequate for a city and suburban runabout." -- Kelley Blue Book